ericminio/coverage/README.md

 # coverage

-keeping an eye on coverage while playing outside-in tdd
+keeping an eye on coverage while playing outside-in tdd with testcafe